 If your concerns do not appear to fall under the policy, every effort will be made to help clarify and facilitate which other avenues may be available so that your concern is heard and addressed appropriately.

 The General Assembly seeks to be prompt and thorough in addressing all concerns.
 As every situation is unique, every reported concern is addressed individually, based on the circumstances.
-Because of this there is no set timeline or framework to encompass all concerns.

 Am I protected from retaliation if I file a complaint?